We’re thrilled to announce that INSTRUMENT | One Antarctic Night will be exhibited at SIGGRAPH 2018!

 BEALL CENTER FOR ART + TECHNOLOGY: Located in Irvine‚ CA‚ the Beall Center serves tens of thousands of annual visitors and with exhibitions that explore new relationships between the arts‚ sciences‚ and engineering

 Additional venues: The above venues have provided letters of interest and support for exhibiting the installation.
-Additional national and international venues are under consideration.
-Stay tuned for more news of upcoming venues in this section!
+Additional national and international locations are under consideration.
+Check back in for the latest updates on exhibition sites!